Jakobstad-Pedersöre railway station: History

 Pedersö was one of the original stations of the Seinäjoki–Oulu railway, and its location was chosen based on its proximity to the Pedersöre Church, as well as the city of Jakobstad.
 The station was opened for traffic along with the rest of the Kokkola–Oulu section on 1 November 1886, and the next year, the building of a branch line from the station to the city was finished.
 The village of Bennäs grew from the railway's influence, and upon the parish village's annexation to Jakobstad in 1950, it became the new administrative center of the municipality.

-In 2006, Bennäs was made an unmanned station and its ticket sales services were abolished.
+In 2006, Bennäs was made an unstaffed station and its ticket sales services were abolished.
 The station was completely rebuilt in 2017: elevators were installed and the single low side platform was replaced with a new one, as well as an all-new island platform, both of which were built to the 55 cm high standard for use with low-floor trains.
 The platforms were equipped with new shelters and benches.

 In 2018–2019, a wye connecting the Jakobstad branch to the Seinäjoki–Oulu line on the south side of Bennäs was built.
 In the past, freight trains bound for Jakobstad from the south had to first travel north to Kokkola, where the orientation of the locomotive would be changed, and then back south towards Jakobstad via Bennäs.
 The wye cut the travel time for these trains by two hours and alleviated the capacity issues in the Kokkola railyard.
 The planning phase of the project cost approximately €7,000,000, and the construction approximately €5,070,000.
 The wye was opened for traffic on 25 February 2019.